akave-ai/akave-docs/content/akave-sdk-cli/blockchain-integrated.md

 ### Steps to Set Up an Environment Variable for Your Private Key

 {{< callout type="info" >}}
- Export key in MetaMask: [link](https://support.metamask.io/configure/accounts/how-to-export-an-accounts-private-key/)
+ Export your private key from MetaMask: [link](https://support.metamask.io/configure/accounts/how-to-export-an-accounts-private-key/)
 {{< /callout >}}

 1. Save the Private Key to an Environment Variable Temporarily